 “If I was not at home and you were bored, what would you do?
 What do you think your grandmother did when we as children got bored?”

-Maybe you can say this- “How about seeing a few videos or doing some research about the best ways to kill boredom!
+Maybe you can say this- “How about watching a few videos or doing some research about the best ways to kill boredom!
 Or what are the best ways to use the time when someone is feeling bored?”
 Ask them questions.
 Let them think.
-Or buy time.

 “You are getting bored?
 Do something you feel is fun for a half hour and if that doesn’t work then come back to me and we will find something else.”